 - Creating quick visual dividers

-After adding horizontal lines, spacing often becomes the next concern.
+After you add lines in Word, spacing often becomes the next concern.
 Word gives you several ways to control this.

 Adjust Line Spacing